Skirtle/Magic-Pricing/README.md

 Record of my collection of cards (ever updating, never settled)

 # How to use
+## 0. Pre-requirements
+* Python installed
-## 0. Have an Access database with the following columns:
+* Have an Access database with the following columns:
   * Name as Short Text
   * CollectorNumber as Short Text
   * Set as Short Text